Geetraje/deep-learning-challenge/README.md

 - Variables removed from the data:
   - In the first model using the starter code, the variables `EIN` and `NAME` were removed under the assumption that they were only identifiers and would not be of importance to the prediction
   - However, in Optimization model 2, only the variable `EIN` was removed and the model provided a higher accuracy and lower loss.
+  - In Optimization model 3, the variables dropped were, `EIN`, `SPECIAL_CONSIDERATIONS` and `STATUS` were dropped to provide a marginal increase in accuracy

 **Compiling, Training and Evaluating the Model**
 - Neurons, Layers and Activation functions selected: The starter model has 2 hidden layers and an output layers of 80, 30 and 1 neuron respectively.
 The 2 hidden layers used `relu` and the output layer used `sigmoid` activation.